praneeth200219/iNutri/README.md

 # iNutri
-iNutri: An Automated Nutrition Level Monitoring System in Smart Malnutrition-care
+This is the official implementation of our paper titled: **iNutri: An Automated Nutrition Level Monitoring System in Smart Malnutrition-care**